Why does some yerba mate have stem & powder while others are pure leaf? Posted on 20 Sep 12:43

 Pure Leaf Yerba Mate is a Great Choice for the Coffee Maker

 The second cut we keep in stock is our signature Pure Leaf Cut that you will find in our Pure Leaf One-Pounders and Five Pounders.
 A Pure Leaf Cut has little to no stem in it, and very little powder as well.
 Pure Leaf Yerba Mate is a nice choice when you're brewing yerba mate in a French Press, espresso machine, or coffee percolator.
 It's easy to work with, and it makes a strong, bright cup of mate.
-Personally, however, I find Pure Leaf Yerba Mate a bit too strong and eager for use with a bombilla.

 Choose a Whole Plant Cut when Drinking Mate Traditional-Style